Implants may be recalled because of concerns around:

 Much more recently PIP implants were withdrawn because of concerns around the filling of the implant.
 The filling was believed to be substandard.
 This means it did not meet medical safety requirements.

-If there are safety concerns, you should be contacted and recalled for assessment.
+If there are safety concerns, you will be contacted and recalled for assessment.

 The organisation that carried out your surgery will be provided with your current address, where available, so that they can:

-If the organisation that performed the surgery no longer exists, you’ll be contacted by NHS Scotland.
+If the organisation that performed the surgery no longer exists, you will be contacted by your local NHS Scotland health board.

 Last updated: